isabellaxue/479FinalProject/README.md

-# 479FinalProject
+# 479FinalProject-Team Foxtrot

-getData.sh split json file into 70 smaller json files
+getData.sh split json file into 800 smaller json files

-data.R read each small json file into a dataframe for later statistical computation
+data.R read each small json file into a dataframe and run statistical computations

 data.sh untar R and R package installation, run data.R using one command-line argument in data.sub's "arguments = " line

-data.sub submit the 70 jobs
+data.sub submit the 800 jobs